quarkslab/qbindiff/doc/source/intro.rst

 first graph (called *primary*) to the the nodes of the second one (called *secondary*).
 In this case what exactly characterizes the **best** mapping is intentionally left undefined as there are multiple ways of defining what a good match (between two nodes) is.
 It usually depends on the nature of the underlying problem instance solved.
-For example, in binary diffing we might consider a match between two functions to be good (aka valuable) if the two functions are in fact semantically equal or similar enough, although on the other hand we might also be interested in evaluating how much they syntactically differ, hence, a good alignment has to leverage the similarity between the nodes.
+For example, in binary diffing, we might consider a match between two functions to be good (aka valuable) if the two functions are in fact semantically equal or similar enough, although on the other hand we might also be interested in evaluating how much they syntactically differ, hence, a good alignment has to leverage the similarity between the nodes.
-In other scenarios, instead, we might be more focused in the topological similarity of the two nodes, that means relying less on the nodes attributes and more on the call graph (i.e.: graph topology).
+In other scenarios, instead, we might be more focused on the topological similarity of the two nodes, that means relying less on the nodes attributes and more on the call graph (i.e.: graph topology).

 ..  figure:: _static/graph_alignment.png